abhishree07/Spectrum-Of-Light/README.md

 ## 🧠 Challenges I ran into

 The whole journey from research phase to building the prototype was indeed a challenging journey and was an amalgamation of learning things, implementing them and then backtracking to find a better solution to make things work out.
-* Due to lack of biological markers on Autism diagnosis and ongoing research on facial analysis on Autistic kids, there was limitation of resources and a lack of well developed dataset to help in the refining of the ML model.
+* Due to lack of biological markers on Autism diagnosis and ongoing research on facial analysis on Autistic kids, there was limitation of resources and a lack of well developed dataset to help in the refining of the ML model (1 public dataset available on internet)
 * Working with frameworks like react for the first time was challenging
 * Difficulty in connecting client side front end (react) with the ML model to add functionality to prototype.